jannikac/icaltool/README.md

 ## Overview

 **iCalTool** is a command-line interface (CLI) tool written in Rust for processing iCalendar (iCal or .ics) files.
 Currently it adds a reminder to all events in a single .ics file.
+This is also a rust rewrite.
+You can find the old code in the legacy-ts branch.

 For the most part this is a personal project for my specific use case.